 WEST PALM BEACH, Fla.
 (AP) — Alligators have been used as shoes, briefcases, university mascots, lunch and now, authorities say, a deadly weapon.

-His mother, Linda Jones, told WPTV that her son cooperated with the investigation and his actions were a “stupid prank.”
+James mother, Linda James, told WPTV that her son’s actions were a “stupid prank.”

 RECOMMENDED FOR YOU